Planesrunner: Everness, Book 1

 Parents Need to Know

-Parents need to know that Planesrunner is an inventive, fast-paced science fantasy that's reminiscent of Philip Pullman's The Golden Compass, minus the emphasis on theology.
-Although not well advertised as such, it is the first installment of the Everness series.
+Parents need to know that Planesrunner, the first installment of the Everness series, is an inventive, fast-paced science fantasy that's reminiscent of Philip Pullman's The Golden Compass, minus the emphasis on theology.
 Expect plenty of peril and some violence (including use of weapons), as well as a fair bit of hard science-based theorizing.

 What's the story?